 Wazee Digital Named AWS Public Sector Partner

-xDENVER—Wazee Digital announced that it is now part of the Amazon Web Services Public Sector Partner Program.
-AWS PSP recognizes partners with technology targeting government, education, and nonprofit organizations around the world.
+DENVER-- June 27, 2017 -- Wazee Digital, a leading provider of cloud-native video management and licensing services, today announced that it is now part of the Amazon Web Services (AWS) Public Sector Partner Program (PSP).
+AWS PSP recognizes partners with solutions and experience in helping government, education, and nonprofit organizations around the world achieve their missions.
+Media organizations in the public sector can now be assured that Wazee Digital's media services are compatible with AWS.

+"With this achievement, AWS has recognized that our products apply to a wide range of customers outside of media and entertainment, and that our Wazee Digital Core and Wazee Digital Media Hub enterprise solutions in particular would benefit large institutions and organizations," said Harris Morris, CEO of Wazee Digital.
+"As part of the AWS PSP network, we'll now be able to take advantage of AWS's large public-sales force and get connected with customers that might not have considered our solutions in the past."

 As an authorized AWS PSP member, Wazee Digital has been vetted by AWS and verified to have the experience and readiness to support government, education, and nonprofit customers.
 The AWS PSP network will help connect Wazee Digital with customers that would benefit from Wazee Digital's solutions and use cases, key among them being dynamic, cloud-native asset management, sales and marketing, and digital syndication.